j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Classes/Strategist.md

 **Description**
-A **Tactician** is a mastermind of battle and a natural leader.
-Tacticians ensure that they and their comrades have they upper hand over their foes.
+A **Strategist** is a mastermind of battle and a natural leader.
+Strategists ensure that they and their comrades have they upper hand over their foes.

 **Playstyle**
-Tacticians play a supportive role, helping position their allies and optimising their efficiency.
+Strategists play a supportive role, helping position their allies and optimising their efficiency.

 **Complexity:** ★★★★☆